Nocturama is not only a gripping (and tense) drama/thriller but also a fascinating narrative exercise whose strength turns out to be its main weakness

 Everything screams discontentment, and nothing illustrates that better than the fact that the characters took over the tower of luxury and can’t even enjoy it.
 If there is one true protagonist here, actually, it is David, and Nocturama focuses more on his apprehension than on the others’ (he even invites a homeless couple into the mall when the waiting becomes unbearable).
 Although I can admire what Bonello is trying to do, keeping the characters’ motivations open to speculation, this strength, unfortunately, turns out to be the film’s main weakness, since it prevents us from getting close enough to these people to understand why they did what they did, despite all the time we spend in the mall with them.

-Besides, the excess of style borders sometimes on self-indulgence, and the non-linearity of the plot becomes tiring after a while.
+Besides, the excess of style sometimes borders on self-indulgence, and the non-linearity of the plot becomes tiring after a while.
 Don’t get me wrong, the editing is superb, and we never get lost, even as it cuts back and forth between scenes that take place at the same time.
 The soundtrack is also great, and the long Steadicam shots help increase the tension (exactly like in Elephant).
 But Nocturama could have been a lot better in the end if Bonello had just decided to explore his characters a bit more so that we wouldn’t see them as empty shells.